Glossary Bundle Pricing

 Some customers may also be hesitant to purchase a bundle of products they don’t necessarily need or want.
 They may take their business elsewhere if they feel they will overspend and underuse.

-On the other hand, bundling together too few features may lead to unsatisfied customers who feel they are missing out on something that could have been included in the package.
+On the other hand, bundling too few features may leave customers unsatisfied, feeling they are missing out on features that could have been included in the package.

 Businesses need to create balanced bundles with enough features for customers to be satisfied and willing to make a purchase decision.